We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

 However, if infection rates happen to drop after mandating more mask wearing,

-– then the government involved will claim credit,
+– then the government involved will obviously claim credit,

 – the rate drop was obviously down to their “smart intervention”, it was clearly a direct result of forcing people to wear masks more often, in more places.

-Alternatively, if the infection rate happens to go up some time shortly afterwards, the government will simply say,
+Alternatively, if the infection rate happens to go up some time shortly afterwards, the government can, and of course will, simply say,

 – “well just imagine how bad it would have been if we hadn’t made mask wearing compulsory!”